 While you are making the bread, brown some ground beef.
 Add the taco seasoning and water.
 Simmer for five to ten minutes.
 Spoon the taco meat onto the warm bread.
 Top with shredded cheese, tomatoes, green onions, black olives, and sour cream.
-Serve as soon as possible while everything is tasty and warm.
+Serve it as soon as possible while everything is tasty and warm.

 - Add just enough water for the dough to pull together, which is usually 1 cup; however, flour contains moisture, so it may be a tiny bit less.